azankl/Ontoclick/README.md

 ### Publication

-Ontoclick: a Chrome web browser extension to facilitate biomedical knowledge curation [https://www.biorxiv.org/content/10.1101/2021.03.04.433993v1](https://www.biorxiv.org/content/10.1101/2021.03.04.433993v1)
+Ontoclick: a web browser extension to facilitate biomedical knowledge curation [https://www.biorxiv.org/content/10.1101/2021.03.04.433993v1](https://www.biorxiv.org/content/10.1101/2021.03.04.433993v1)

 ### Acknowledgements

 Ontoclick was born at [Health Hack Sydney](https://speakerdeck.com/azankl/ontoclick-pitch-healthhack-2017) in November 2017.
 Many thanks to Team Ontoclick, in particular Graham Towse from [LivingryLabs](https://www.livingrylabs.net/) for developing the first prototype.
 Many thanks to Anthony Xu, Yifei (Frank) Luo, Aravind Venkateswaran, and Lianguizi (Alisa) Zhou, for further improving this prototype.

-### Install from Chrome Store
+### Install for Chrome

 Ontoclick is available on the Chrome Store [here](https://chrome.google.com/webstore/detail/ontoclick/nepbilmonlfaigoeldkbimkeihligbgf).

+### Install for Firefox

+Ontoclick is available as a Firefox Add-On [here](https://addons.mozilla.org/en-US/firefox/addon/ontoclick/)

 ### How to Use the Extension

-1. Visit a web page in the Chrome browser
+1. Visit a web page in your browser
 2. Highlight the text you want to search for, right-click to show the browser context menu and select Ontoclick from the context menu.
 3. The Ontoclick popup opens and displays matching ontology terms from the Human Phenotype Ontology.
 4. Click on the '+' icon in front of a term to see more information about the term (if available).